ja837/FVS2/README.md

 10. Junction failure on train collision
 11. Border control - a chance for players to have their trains removed
 12. Special stations which increase/decrease train speed
+13. Added methods for rapidly finding the actual distance between stations

 Project Set-up Instructions
 ===========================